 1965 Twelve days before she will appear on the cover of Life for doing so, Mary Martin will begin a 10-day tour of U.S. Military installations in Vietnam at the Bien Hoa air base, performing with the touring company of Hello, Dolly!, with herself in the title role.
 General William Westmoreland and South Vietnamese Prime Minister Nguyen Cao Ky are in the audience.

 1985 Also on this date, Orson Welles passes away.
 Welles will be remembered for his Academy Award winning work as a director, writer, actor and producer, and especially for the 1941 classic, "Citizen Kane," which some call the best movie ever made.
-Welles' theatre work included shows with The Mercury Theatre and the Federal Theatre Project, directing and starring in such plays as Macbeth (1936) and Dr. Faustus (1937).
+Welles' theatre work included shows with The Mercury Theatre and the Federal Theatre Project, directing and starring in such plays as Dr. Faustus and Julius Caesar.
 He also directed the 1956 production of King Lear in New York and appeared for the first time in London in 1951, playing the title character in Othello.
 He was 70 years old.

 1986 A revival of Pierre Augustin Beaumarchais' The Marriage of Figaro, as adapted and translated by Richard Nelson, opens on Broadway at the Circle in the Square Theatre.
 Andrei Serban directs a cast that includes Mary Elizabeth Mastrantonio, Christopher Reeve and Dana Ivey.
 The production lasts 77 performances before closing Dec.
 15.